rohitthakur2590/gh-actions-code/README.md

 # Git Hub Action Plugins
-This repository contains workflows for demo or learning purpose.
+This repository contains workflows for demo or learning purposes.